ocadotechnology/aimmo/game_frontend/README.md

 [![js-standard-style](https://cdn.rawgit.com/standard/standard/master/badge.svg)](https://github.com/standard/standard)

 # AI:MMO Frontend

 ## Description

 This folder contains the frontend for the AI:MMO game.
-It is written in single page application written in [React](https://reactjs.org/).
+It is a single page application using [React](https://reactjs.org/).
 We use [Redux](https://redux.js.org/) for state management and [redux-observable](https://redux-observable.js.org/) for handling our side effects (e.g. asynchronous calls).
 To learn more about how we connect all of these together, feel free to check out our [How does it all work](#how-does-it-all-work) section.

 ## Installation for Contributors

-### Prerequisites
+### Requirements

 - [Node](https://nodejs.org/en/download/)
 - [Parcel](https://parceljs.org/)